MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.55.md

 (i) You may only use portable blinds.
 You must remove blinds, decoys, and all personal equipment from the refuge at the end of each day's hunt (see §§ 27.93 and 27.94 of this chapter).

-(ii) You may hunt from1/2 hour before legal sunrise until 12 p.m. (noon) each day.
+(ii) You may hunt from 1/2 hour before legal sunrise until 12 p.m. (noon) each day.

 (iii) You must possess and carry a signed refuge hunt brochure while hunting.